Quantum decay of magnons in the unfrustrated honeycomb Heisenberg model: Model and Methods

 where $|n\rangle$ are eigenstates of the Hamiltonian with corresponding energy $E_n$.
 The dynamic structure factor $S_{\vec{k}}(\omega)$ depends on the transferred momentum $\vec{k}$ and the energy difference $\omega = E_n - E_m$.
 In our quantum Monte Carlo (QMC) simulation we cannot directly access this quantity.
 Instead we have to perform a numerical analytic continuation of correlation functions in imaginary time

 to obtain $S_{\vec{k}}(\omega)$.
 There are several methods focusing on the analytic continuation of numerical data.
 Most prominent are maximum entropy methods \cite{Gull1984, Jarrell1996, Silver1990} and the stochastic analytic continuation method \cite{Sandvik1998, Mishchenko2000, Vafayi2007, Beach2004, Shao2017, Shao2023}.
 We consider the stochastic analytic continuation procedure as outlined in Ref.\,\cite{Shao2023}.
 For the Heisenberg model on the honeycomb lattice we choose the operator $\mathcal{O}_{\vec{k}} = S_{\vec{k}}^z$, which is the Fourier transformed spin operator $S_i^z$.
-Since we do not explicitly break the SU$(2)$ symmetry in our numerical simulation on finite systems any other spin-component $S_{\vec{k}}^x$ or $S_{\vec{k}}^y$ would yield the same result, \ie, we effectively measure a combination of the longitudinal and transversal spectrum.
-The QMC simulations are performed at large inverse temperatures $\beta = 1/T$ to effectively determine the dynamic structure factor at $T=0$
+Since we simulate finite systems the ground state does not spontaneously break the SU(2) symmetry.
+The magnetic excitations are therefore strictly speaking "paramagnons" \cite{Doniach1966}, which are adiabatically connected to the magnon excitations in the thermodynamic limit.
+In our finite-size simulation all spin components are equivalent and correlation functions are rotationally invariant.
+Measuring $S_{\vec{k}}^z$ therefore yields the rotationally averaged dynamical structure factor, which can be viewed as an average over longitudinal and transverse correlations with respect to the Néel order parameter of the symmetry-broken state in the thermodynamic limit.
+Technically it would be possible to separate the longitudinal and transversal contributions of the spectrum by introducing an additional staggered field (\eg in $z$-direction), that explicitly breaks the SU(2) symmetry, as done in Ref.\,\cite{Sandvik2001}.
+But we do not follow this route here in order to avoid auxiliary fields such as the staggered field and its debatable value.
+The QMC simulations are performed at large inverse temperatures $\beta = 1/T$.
+As long as $T$ is smaller than the smallest energy gap in the finite system, the system effectively remains in its ground state, and the resulting dynamical structure factor corresponds to the zero-temperature limit

 In the following, we will first introduce the quantum Monte Carlo method and how imaginary-time correlation functions are measured during the simulation.
 Then the stochastic analytic continuation method is presented.